mmistakes/made-mistakes-jekyll/about.md

 ## Tools of the Trade

-Here's a laundry list of hardware and software I use to create Made Mistakes and most of it's content.
+Here's a laundry list of hardware and software I use to create Made Mistakes and most of its content.

 ### Hardware